crosas-dev/android-interview-questions/README.md

 	- If you give the foreign application an Intent, it will execute your Intent with its own permissions.
 But if you give the foreign application a PendingIntent, that application will execute your Intent using your application's permission.

 * What are the different types of Broadcasts?
-	- Normal broadcasts:-Normal broadcasts (sent with Context.sendBroadcast) are completely asynchronous.
+	- Normal broadcasts: Normal broadcasts (sent with Context.sendBroadcast) are completely asynchronous.
 All receivers of the broadcast are run in an undefined order, often at the same time.
 This is more efficient, but means that receivers cannot use the result or abort APIs included here.

-	- Ordered broadcasts :- Ordered Broadcast is the type of broadcast which is sent in a synchronous manner i.e. one by one to each listener.
+	- Ordered broadcasts: Ordered Broadcast is the type of broadcast which is sent in a synchronous manner i.e. one by one to each listener.
 Android sendOrderedBroadcast method falls in Context class of Android, the purpose of this method is to broadcast to listening receivers in a serialized manner and receive the result back to the calling activity.

-	- Sticky broadcasts:- A Sticky Broadcast is a Broadcast that stays around following the moment it is announced to the system.
+	- Sticky broadcasts: A Sticky Broadcast is a Broadcast that stays around following the moment it is announced to the system.
 Most Broadcasts are sent, processed within the system and become quickly inaccessible.
 However, Sticky Broadcasts announce information that remains accessible beyond the point at which they are processed.
 A typical example is the battery level Broadcast.
 Unlike most Broadcasts, the battery level can be retrieved within applications beyond the point at which it was sent through the system.
 This means that apps can find out whatever the last battery level broadcast was.

 #### Services

 * What is `Service`?
 	- A Service is an application component that can perform long-running operations in the background, and it doesn't provide a user interface.
 Another application component can start a service, and it continues to run in the background even if the user switches to another application.
 Additionally, a component can bind to a service to interact with it and even perform interprocess communication (IPC).
 For example, a service can handle network transactions, play music, perform file I/O, or interact with a content provider, all from the background.

+	- These are the three different types of services:

+	> Foreground

+	- A foreground service performs some operation that is noticeable to the user.
+For example, an audio app would use a foreground service to play an audio track.
+Foreground services must display a Notification.
+Foreground services continue running even when the user isn't interacting with the app.

+	> Background

+	- A background service performs an operation that isn't directly noticed by the user.
+For example, if an app used a service to compact its storage, that would usually be a background service.
+Note: If your app targets API level 26 or higher, the system imposes restrictions on running background services when the app itself isn't in the foreground.
+In most cases like this, your app should use a scheduled job instead.

+	> Bound

+	- A service is bound when an application component binds to it by calling bindService().
+A bound service offers a client-server interface that allows components to interact with the service, send requests, receive results, and even do so across processes with interprocess communication (IPC).
+A bound service runs only as long as another application component is bound to it.
+Multiple components can bind to the service at once, but when all of them unbind, the service is destroyed.

 * `Service` vs `IntentService`.
 [StackOverflow](https://stackoverflow.com/a/15772151/5153275)
 	- `Service` is a base class of service implementation. `Service` class is run in the application’s main thread which may reduce the application performance.
 Thus, `IntentService`, which is a direct subclass of `Service` is borned to make things easier.
 The `IntentService` is used to perform a certain task in the background.
 Once done, the instance of `IntentService` terminate itself automatically.
 Examples for its usage would be to download a certain resources from the Internet.